pffy/clockmath/README.md

 > **NOTE:** Some baking recipes call for heating food in an oven for durations between 75 and 85 minutes.
 In this case, the recipes are specifically using minutes to bundle the number of seconds needed for baking, while allowing easy comparisons between other baking times.

 Music albums are comprised of individual audio tracks.
-Each of those tracks can be described with a duration as a clock time (35.3 Clock Basics) in minutes and seconds.
+Each of those tracks can be described with a duration as a clock time (discussed later in [35.3 Clock Basics](#353-clock-basics)) in minutes and seconds.

 Instead of using seconds, we use bundles of seconds to describe the various track times.